jneen/parsimmon/API.md

 ## Parsimmon.notFollowedBy(parser)

 Parses using `parser`, but does not consume what it parses.
-Yields an empty string if the parser *does not match* the input.
+Yields `null` if the parser *does not match* the input.
 Otherwise it fails.

 ## Parsimmon.lookahead(parser)